mhweiner/cjs-mock/README.md

 Just like for `proxyquire` and other mocking utilities, use of this utility is not recommended in production environments, for the following reasons:

 1. Mocking utilities (including this one) are typically designed for unit testing in a sandbox environment, not production code.
 2. It's easy to get the mock wrong (which is why we throw errors for unused mocks and offer debug utilities).
-Although frustrating, this is harmless in a test environment, but can be disastrous in production.
-3. It has side effects on the module cache.
+3. It has side effects on the module cache, by clearing it.
 This can lead to some very unexpected behavior outside of a unit test.

 # Debugging